 The boreal forest captures and stores enormous amounts of carbon, especially within its soils, peatlands and permafrost.
 Canada’s Boreal Forest alone holds about 12 percent of the world’s land-based carbon reserves.
-That’s the equivalent of more than 34 years of global greenhouse gas emissions from smokestacks and tailpipes.
-The forest is also home to a quarter of the world’s wetlands, helping to keep our planet cool and our waters pure.
-The boreal forest contains millions of lakes including some of the largest and most pristine on Earth and the longest free-flowing rivers remaining in North America.
+It is home to a quarter of the world’s wetlands, with millions of lakes—including some of the largest and most pristine on Earth—and the longest free-flowing rivers remaining in North America.

 Voices for Boreal Conservation – increasing awareness of and support for boreal conservation

 Boreal Conservation Science – developing science that highlights the conservation values and priorities for the boreal forest region

 Support for Indigenous-led Conservation – working in collaboration with Indigenous governments and communities to advance their conservation and land stewardship goals across the boreal forest

 To stay informed on Audubon's Boreal Conservation work, sign up for updates today!